 Each Fall and Spring semester, a group of approximately 20 Wake Forest students live and work at Casa Artom, the University’s Venice Campus.
-Students take courses in Italian, Art History, History of Venice and two other courses taught by a Wake Forest Professor in Residence that semester.
+Students take courses in Italian, Art History, History of Venice, Economics and two other courses taught by a Wake Forest Professor in Residence that semester.

 Students pay current Wake Forest tuition and housing fees to their account on the home campus before departure.
 Students are responsible for airfare, additional travel, books and other personal expenses.
 Several travel scholarships are available through the Center for Global Programs and Studies.